 You should see eggs between four and seven days after putting the crickets in the enclosure.
 They will take approximately 16 days to hatch.
 Before they do, be sure to put the adults back in the regular enclosure so the hatchlings aren't injured or eaten.

 Provide a damp sponge or a moist paper tower for a water source.
 Never put a water dish in the enclosure, as the hatchlings will drown in it.
 Do not clean the enclosure until the hatchlings measure at least 1/4" long.

 The hatchlings should reach adult size within four to six weeks, and you can put them back into the breeding colony or into the feeder insect enclosure at approximately 3 weeks.
 Always be sure to put at least 50 to 75 hatchlings back into the breeding enclosure to replenish it.
 If you don't do this, the breeding colony will die out.
 Never use crickets from the breeding colony to feed your reptile.

 Before feeding them to your reptile, coat them in a calcium supplement such as ReptoCal.
 The easiest way to do this is to mist them with water, place them in a Feeding Rock, and pour the powder in.
 Shake it gently, and then place the rock in your reptile's terrarium for the crickets to crawl out.

 If you know the crickets may not be eaten immediately, be sure to provide a dish filled with cricket food in the terrarium.
 Crickets are omnivores, and without a food source, they will attempt to nibble on your reptile.
-We also recommend that you use a special way to water your crickets, such as the Zilla Cricket Water Pillows or special cricket water to prevent them from drowning in a dish.
+We also recommend that you use a special way to water your crickets, such as the Zilla Cricket Water Pillows to prevent them from drowning in a dish.
 Check daily for dead crickets and remove any you find from your herp's habitat.